BreakoutRoom4/SubHub/README.md

 **Required Must-have Stories**

 * List Viewer of different livestreams
-* A search feature for livestreams
+* A search feature for livestreams and possibly channels
 * An ADD stream/follow button
 * sign in with youtube/google services
 * sync up with youtube/google services
+* Opens the youtube app or the corresponding link in your browser.

 **Optional Nice-to-have Stories**